RubenSylla110475/RubenSylla110475/README.md

   Currently immersed in courses and projects that bridge theory with practical applications in AI and data analytics.

 - **Community Involvement:**
-  Active member of JEECE,ECE Paris' junior enterprise, as a technical consultant.
+  Active member of JEECE,ECE Paris' junior enterprise, as a technical consultant in electronic, AI and Data.

 - **Innovation & Opportunity:**
   I am passionate about the new possibilities offered by emerging AI models and the exciting opportunities they unlock.